gcervantes8/Star-Classifier-For-Mario-64/README.md

 Routes end with the .route extension and are all located in the routes directory

-To edit one you open it with notepad or notepad++ to make changes to it
+Routes are editable by opening them with notepad, notepad++, or any other text editing program

-Route files use the JSON format so make sure to keep the JSON format or it might result in some errors
+Route files use the JSON format so make sure to keep the JSON format or it might result in errors

 * name:  This is the name of your route